-Beach Gear Available
+Beach Gear is Available

 Snorkel Gear – I knew before we went that we would have to pay to use the snorkel equipment at the resort.
 What I didn’t realize is that if you pay to do the Rainbow Reef then you could borrow snorkel equipment down at the beach as well.
 That’s included in the price to snorkel Rainbow Reef.
 I brought our snorkel equipment with us and that took up quite a bit of room in the suitcase.
-I was still glad to have it when we left Aulani and ventured out to the other areas on our own.
+I was still glad to have it when we left Aulani and ventured out to the other snorkel areas around Oahu on our own.

 No Floaties Available – I pack my own unicorn pool float when I travel so I had something to float around on out in the ocean, but most people did not know to bring something like this.
 I suggest buying some cheap floats and bringing them with you.
 They will definitely be cheaper to buy stateside than on the islands.
 And if you can’t get it back into the suitcase, it’s no big deal because it was cheap anyway.

 Beach Chairs and Umbrellas for Everyone – Another item I packed that I could have potentially left home was our beach blanket.
 At Aulani, they have plenty of beach chairs and umbrellas.
 You have no need for a beach blanket.
 My beach blanket is awesome because it’s thin, lightweight, and has pockets you can fill up with sand to keep in weighed down.
 (Since I mention packing, here is my Hawaii Packing List.)

 One thing I should have known about was how many activities are offered at Aulani.
 I skimmed the activities, but it just didn’t hit home how many there would be.
 I found myself rushing back from our excursion to the North Shore to get my kids back to Aulani in time for one of the teen activities.

 You can look on their website to see what they are offering the week you are there.
 By knowing what you want to do in advance you can better prepare your off site ventures.
 (If you are looking for things to do in Oahu I have two posts that should give you lots of good ideas: Things to do in Oahu and Oahu Travel Guide

 In order to capitalize on the included activities there was one day where we did all the activities we could in one day.
 That day we took a family animation class, built a canoe together, Jonah made slime at the kid’s club, and Noah and Eden participated in a teen club beach relay race.
 It sounds like a lot, but we still have plenty of time for the pool and the beach!